eudean/analog-circuits-labs/README.md

 knowledge of the circuit_macros package, and editing graphs requires knowledge of the Asymptote software.

-This document should be written with the standard 80 column width.
-All URLs should be enclosed within square brackets to eliminate ambiguities.

 ## 2. Required Software

 ### LaTeX